-Science Editor: How have you changed how you collaborate and work with colleagues, both at in CSE and in your work in this past year?
+Science Editor: How have you changed how you collaborate and work with colleagues, both in CSE and in your work this past year?

 Science Editor: I’m curious what’s it like to be a parent and work for the American Academy of Child and Adolescent Psychiatry?
 I’m a parent of young children myself and every article on parenting and child behavior catches my eye, so I wonder what it’s like to be surrounded by the information every day.

-Mary: Maybe it is confirmation bias, but it does seem like a lot of the books and resources I reach for as a new parent are written by people I know or have at least heard of.
-At our pediatrician’s office, they have a list of specialists to whom patients might be referred, and I recognize most of the names under Psychiatry.
-It can be a weird space to be in.
+Mary: Every article on parenting and child behavior catches my eye, as you said.
+Maybe it is confirmation bias, but it does seem like a lot of the books and resources I reach for as a new parent are written by people I know or have at least heard of, which can be odd.
 Every parent worries, but I do think my fretting might sometimes run along specific lines because of the content I am exposed to through AACAP.
-At the same time, our members love working with kids and love seeing baby pictures, so I get to wear my proud parent hat and share updates about the latest toddler developments happening in our house.
+That said, because of my work, I am so aware of the importance of early intervention and reducing stigma around mental health.
+It’s easy to feel overwhelmed in the pediatrician’s office, but I usually feel that my familiarity with child development concepts is some small advantage.
+And, our members love working with kids and love seeing baby pictures, so I often get to wear my proud parent hat and share updates about the latest toddler developments happening at home.